ZhiLiHydro/Self-Use-Handy-Codes/2_CheckT3SMesh/README.md

 python checkt3smesh.py
 ```

 This code is to visualize the quality of a T3S format finite element mesh.
-T3S format mesh file is essential for numerical modeling using [TELEMAC](http://www.opentelemac.org/).
+T3S format mesh file is essential for building SELAFIN file in numerical modeling using [TELEMAC](http://www.opentelemac.org/).
+A CLI format boundary file is optional but recommended if better handling on boundary elements is wanted.

-#### Prerequisites
+#### Prerequisites:

 * Python >= 3.5
 * Numpy+Scipy+Matplotlib